Kostas Tsimikas: Liverpool

 On 11 August 2020, Tsimikas signed for Premier League side Liverpool on a deal for a reported fee of £11.75 million.
 He became only the second Greek player in Liverpool's history, after Sotirios Kyrgiakos who joined the club from AEK Athens in 2009.
 He made his debut for Liverpool in the EFL Cup on 24 September 2020, in a 7–2 win against Lincoln City.
 He made his Premier League debut as a substitute for Andrew Robertson against Manchester City in a 4–1 loss.

 On 14 August 2021, he made his first league start in a 3–0 away win against Norwich City on the opening weekend of the season.
 He followed this up with a man-of-the-match performance on 21 August, providing the assist for Diogo Jota's goal in a 2–0 win over Burnley.

 On 13 April 2022, at the quarter-finals of the 2021–22 UEFA Champions League against Benfica, Tsimikas provided two assists in a 3–3 draw, helping Liverpool to secure their place in the semi-finals.
 He was named player of the match.

-On 14 May 2022, Liverpool faced Chelsea in the FA Cup final at Wembley Stadium.
+On 14 May 2022, Liverpool faced Chelsea in the FA Cup final at Wembley.
 With the game having finished 0–0 after 90 minutes, Tsimikas came off the bench in the 111th minute to replace the injured Robertson.
 Liverpool then won the penalty shoot-out 6–5, with Tsimikas scoring the deciding penalty.
 He said afterwards, "The boss asked me which number (penalty) I want, and I said number seven.
 He asked 'why so far?'.
 I said 'I just want number seven' and it gave me the opportunity to win the game.
 I chose the right side and scored."

 On 25 September 2023, Tsimikas signed a new long-term deal reportedly keeping him at the club until 2027.
 On 23 December 2023, he suffered a broken collarbone following a physical challenge with Bukayo Saka in a 1–1 league draw against Arsenal.
 Tsimikas played in the 2024 EFL Cup final against Chelsea, assisting Virgil van Dijk's winning goal from a corner kick as Liverpool triumphed 1–0.

 On 27 April 2025, Tsimikas became the first Greek footballer to win the Premier League, following Liverpool's 5–1 victory over Tottenham Hotspur at Anfield.

 Loan to Roma

 On 31 August 2025, Tsimikas joined Serie A club Roma on a season-long loan until the end of the 2025–26 season.
+However, he wouldn't make his Roma debut until 25 September 2025 in an away game to Nice in the Europa League.
+He played the full 90 minutes as Roma won 1–2.